2016 Rate Change

 The Purpose of the Sewer Connection Fee

 Since the ratepayers and municipalities have invested large sums of money to construct the PVSC treatment works, it is necessary that new projects seeking to expand the service base pay a proportionate share of this investment in the form of a Connection Fee.
-Connection fees are a one-time fee for the ability to send waste water to the PVSC treatment works.
+For the most part, Connection fees are a one-time fee for PVSC’s consent to discharge wastewater to the PVSC treatment works.
+The physical connection is almost always made to the municipally-owned sewer line, and not directly into any PVSC-owned line.

-A Sewer Connection Fee Is Due To PVSC When
+In Most Instances, A Sewer Connection Fee Is Due To PVSC When:

-- Any new physical connection to a municipal sewer is going to be made.
+- Any new physical connection to a sewer eventually conveying wastewater to PVSC is going to be made.

-- There is a proposed change in the use or operation from an existing connection, even though a new connection is not made.
-(PVSC R&R 602.6 & 602.7)
+- There is a proposed change in the use, operation, or increased discharge intensity from an existing connection, even though a new connection is not made.

 How can I contact the PVSC Connection Unit?